iamdcj/javascripts/core/lexical-structure/case-sensitivity/README.md

 ### **Functions**

-The same applies to functions; the function label must be reference with the correct casing
+The same applies to functions; the function identifier label must be reference with the original casing, e.g.

 ```
 function LogName(name) {